Operations of KFC by country: Malaysia

-As of 2022, QSR Brands (M) Holdings Bhd, the shareholder of the company in Malaysia, is also responsible on managing 850 KFC outlets across Malaysia, Singapore, Brunei and Cambodia, with more than 600 of these outlets being located domestically in Malaysia, hence making the country one of the largest global market for the fast-food chain.
-The chain has been witnessed rapid expansion since the opening of its 250th Malaysian outlet on May 8, 1998 located in the Petronas Twin Towers, the 500th branch in Subang launched on January 15, 2011, and the 700th restaurant in Seremban on September 18, 2018.
+As of 2024, QSR Brands (M) Holdings Bhd, the shareholder of the company in Malaysia, is also responsible on managing 850 KFC outlets and managing over 30,000 people across Malaysia, Singapore, Brunei and Cambodia, with more than 600 of these outlets being located domestically in Malaysia, hence making the country one of the largest global market for the fast-food chain.
+The chain has been witnessed rapid expansion since the opening of its 250th Malaysian outlet on May 8, 1998, located in the Petronas Twin Towers, the 500th branch in Subang launched on January 15, 2011, and the 700th restaurant in Seremban on September 18, 2018.

-Additionally, QSR Brands is also in change on handling over 500 Pizza Hut outlets in Malaysia and Singapore; similar to some international developments, many of these restaurants are being traditionally combined together with a KFC premise.
+Additionally, QSR Brands is also in change on handling over 500 Pizza Hut outlets in Malaysia and Singapore; similar to some international developments, many of these restaurants are being traditionally combined with a KFC premise.

 In 1995, Projek Penyayang KFC was founded in an effort to provide food to more than 150 orphanages every quarter.
 The social service by the restaurant was then extended by the introduction of the Tabung Penyayang Fund in 1997, Add Hope Malaysia in 2006 and Add Hope Worldwide in 2007 as means to aid the local and international community.

 The chain is also one of the earliest fast-food eateries in Malaysia to employ people with different abilities from its outlet in Jalan Imbi, Kuala Lumpur on November 15, 1986 (it has since relocated to Sentul Raya, Jalan Ipoh in 1992).

 From the first fully operated KFC in the world run by speech-and hearing-impaired staff in Kuala Lumpur, the operation has expanded to its Malaysian operation in Tanjung Aru (Kota Kinabalu) and Saujana (Kuching) outlets in 1996.
 Similarly, the model has also being adopted by several KFC eateries in Egypt, India, Pakistan, Singapore and Thailand.
 To date, the establishment has employed more than 350 Malaysian individuals predominantly of speech and hearing impairment.